footy-fc/d33m/README.md

 There is also an experimental team badge feature that will display the team badge next to your Farcaster profile pic.
 This is using GunDB for peer to peer data sync and is not a part of the Farcaster protocol.

 Finally, there is an embedded wallet created in d33m by Privy.
-It is currently for tipping the d33m devs and may be used in the future use.
+It is currently for tipping the d33m devs and may be used in the future.

 You will need a Farcaster account to use d33m.
 You can sign up for a Farcaster account at [Farcaster](https://farcaster.com).

 Note: At the moment this is app sends casts to Farcaster using a so called FIP-2 parentUrl.
 This is the OG channel technique.
 At this time Warpcast does not honor the context of FIP-2 parentUrl and will not display the context of d33m room casts in the Warpcast app.
 This is a known issue and will be addressed in the future either by a) Warpcast honoring or nerfing the parentUrl or b) d33m using a cast and reply technique.
-It is my belief that the parentUrl should be honored and that the app developers should not need to know nor car about what the the Warpcast app does.
+It is my belief that the parentUrl should be honored and that the app developers should not need to know nor care about what the the Warpcast app does.

 ## Installation